-Booking a restaurant, bar or cafe where you eat with the locals has become a quest for me.
-A bistro or brasserie brimming with neighbourhood Madames and Monsieurs is like hitting the jackpot to my lot.
+Booking a restaurant, bar or cafe where you are eating with the locals in Paris has become a quest for me.
+A bistro or brasserie brimming with neighbourhood Madames and Monsieurs is like hitting the jackpot.
 You feel more immersed within their culture and somehow reassured that the famous French palette will guide you.

-So, here I shall share a few of my successes when eating with the locals has been delightful: Le Tournebievre (along the River Seine by Notre Dame), Astier (north end of The Marais area) and Loustic (also in the 3rd Arrondissement).
+So, here I shall share a few of my successes of eating with the locals in Paris – Le Tournebievre (along the River Seine by Notre Dame), Astier (north end of The Marais area) and Café Loustic (also in the 3rd Arrondissement).

 There are only 3 choices of each course.
 I like that, as it shows a real confidence in their food.
 Our expectations are high.
 As we scan the lunch menu my daughter spies the cocktail list.